Sanshain/preact-boilerplate/readme.md

 ## Features:

-- rollup builder as the best production builder
+- [x] rollup builder as the best production builder
-- preact as more optimal analogous to react library
+- [x] preact as more optimal analogous to react library
-- live reloading
+- [x] live reloading
-- xi-store as embed workspace
+- [ ] xi-store as embed workspace
-- jsx via babel (yes, still via this one)
+- [x] jsx via babel (yes, still via this one)
-- css modules via `rollup-plugin-postcss` plugin for builder and `typescript-plugin-css-modules` for typescript (isolates styles instead of `react-css-modules`)
+- [x] css modules via `rollup-plugin-postcss` plugin for builder and `typescript-plugin-css-modules` for typescript (isolates styles instead of `react-css-modules`)
-- goober instead of styled components: Usage styled components via [`goober`](https://www.npmjs.com/package/goober) redices runtime (look [`App.jsx`](https://github.com/Sanshain/preact-boilerplate/blob/main/source/App.jsx)) to few kbs, but with state supports as opposed to css modules
+- [ ] goober instead of styled components: Usage styled components via [`goober`](https://www.npmjs.com/package/goober) redices runtime (look [`App.jsx`](https://github.com/Sanshain/preact-boilerplate/blob/main/source/App.jsx)) to few kbs, but with state supports as opposed to css modules
+- [x] `preact-routers` out of the box
+- [x] tuned tsconfig out of the box

 ### TODO:

-- `preact-routers` out of the box
 - prerender out of the box

 ### Ver Info: